cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/gdrive/gdrive.rst

 ************

 Google Drive is a file storing platform where an user can store all his/her files in the google drive.
+You will need Google Drive to work with Cloudmesh Storage to store files in Google Drive.
-Here files can be of any form ranging from documents to audio, video or image files.
+Here files can be of any form
+ranging from documents to audio, video or image files.
 In free account each user will be given around 15 GB of free data space to be stored.
 We can create folders and subfolders in the Google Drive to